omarcostahamido/PVM/README.md

 ## Development

 ### Logs
-The PVM execution logs will be recorded in each RPI device memory.
-These will be stored in the `/log/` directory, which will be created if it doesn't exist yet.

-`pvm.py` would generate logs during execution, which will be stored in the `/log/` directory under the working directory of PVM.
+`pvm.py` would generate logs during execution, which will be stored in the `log/` directory under the working directory of PVM.
 It would be created if it doesn't exist yet.

 Name convention for each log file is `{:%Y-%m-%d %H:%M:%S}.log`